IT2805/assignments-2016H/5/assignment.md

 Loop through the array, and for each element, add it to that list in `index.html`.

-Hint: One way to solve this task is to combine each list element with the HTML tags.
+Hint: One way to solve this task is to combine each list element with the HTML tags `<li></li>`.
 You then have to concatinate string.
 In JavaScript you use the operator `+` to concatinate strings.
 E.g.:
 ```javascript
 const hey = 'Your Name'
 console.log('Hello, ' + hey)